-- Buttermilk: Which should also be cold.
+- Buttermilk: This should also be cold.
 Could sub for regular milk if need be.

-How do you make jalapeno cheddar drop biscuits? ( + tips)
+How to make jalapeno cheddar drop biscuits ( + tips)

 Begin by preheating your oven to 450 degrees.
 Line a large baking sheet with parchment paper or spray with non-stick cooking spray.